 We are conscious of wider public sector spending constraints.
 We place a high priority on ensuring that our resources are demonstrably managed in an efficient manner.
-We set out below our draft budget to deliver the commitments and actions in this Forward Work Programme and fulfil our remit.
-Having reduced our budget from some £8.9m in 2008-09 down to £7.1m in the current year we are again proposing to constrain costs at that reduced level.
+We set out below our budget to deliver the commitments and actions in this Forward Work Programme and fulfil our remit.
+We reduced our budget from some £8.9m in 2008-09 down to £7.1m last year.
+We are continuing to seek to constrain our budget.
+However, during 2012-13 we have increased the budgetary provision to cover non- recurring and exceptional items only.
+For example, PNG rejected its price control and in keeping with our statutory duties that matter has now been referred to the Competition Commission

-We believe this will be possible largely because we now have a core of more experienced staff.
-We have focussed on developing our staff resources and that has enabled us to reduce the extent to which we need to rely on external support.
+More broadly, we have focussed on developing our staff resources and that has enabled us to reduce the extent to which we need to rely on external support.
+However, we recognised that our plans may be impacted by external and wider developments.
+It may therefore be necessary to review our plans and associated resource requirements, as the year progresses, in order to address any such issues.
 The FWP is based on a complement of some 70 full-time equivalent staff currently organised across five directorates and the Chief Executive's Office.
-In addition to the various central corporate functions. the Corporate Affairs Directorate includes operational teams which are responsible for legal, environmental and strategy functions.
+In addition to the various central corporate functions, the Corporate Affairs Directorate includes operational teams which are responsible for legal, environmental and strategy functions.